All Episodes

 And I think we're going to see what happened in San Francisco happen in other places as well.

-Now, the Washington Free Beacon, the Daily Mail, a number of other news outlets uh pointed out with this recall in San Francisco.
+Now, the Washington Free Beacon, the Daily Mail, a number of other news outlets pointed out with this recall in San Francisco.

-And anyway, 10 Soros prosecutors and kill including Philadelphia DA Larry Krasner, an LA district attorney Gasgun received $13 million in just the last four years going on to win races that they had vastly outraged their competition by as much as in some cases 90% in each race, according to the free beacon, Soros was the single greatest donor to the campaign.
+And anyway, 10 Soros prosecutors, including Philadelphia DA Larry Krasner and L.A.
+District Attorney Gasgun, received $13 million in just the last four years going on to win races that they had vastly outraged their competition by as much as, in some cases, 90%.

 In the case of San Francisco, Bowden takes over there in January of 2020 after raising hundreds of thousands of dollars from donors associated with Soros.